-- (4) A person to whom a direction is given under subsection (3) must comply with the direction unless the person has a reasonable excuse. - Maximum penalty-1000 penalty units or 1 year's imprisonment. - (5) Unless an authorised officer otherwise directs, a person must not move the vehicle from where it was stopped until an inspector, or an authorised person acting under the direction of an inspector, has- - (a) inspected the vehicle as provided for in subsection (2); and - (b) given approval for the vehicle to leave the place where it was stopped.
+(4) A person to whom a direction is given under subsection (3) must comply with the direction unless the person has a reasonable excuse.

+- (5) Unless an authorised officer otherwise directs, a person must not move the vehicle from where it was stopped until an inspector, or an authorised person acting under the direction of an inspector, has- - (a) inspected the vehicle as provided for in subsection (2); and - (b) given approval for the vehicle to leave the place where it was stopped.